christyson/GenerateSBOMPS/README.md

 This method will generate an SBOM in a file called "your app name"_"type".json

 If the app is not found an error message will be printed.

+Note: the PowerShell for HMAC Auth came from https://github.com/rafaelzm2000/VC_HMAC_Auth